Payroll Help

 • Pay Date: Choose the next payment date for these employees.
 The pay date can be changed if needed when running payroll.
 If you pay your employees through direct deposit keep in mind the required bank ACH processing time.

-• Pay Period Ends On – Select the last day of the pay period.
+• Pay Period Start dates – Select the first day of the pay period.

-The software will display the Pay Schedule Preview once both the “Pay Date” and the “Pay Period Ends On” dates are filled in.
+• The software will display the Pay Schedule Preview once both the “Pay Date” and the “Pay Period Start” dates are filled in.
 Adjust either date as needed and view the new preview.

 • Active – This box is automatically checked for you.
 You will need to assign all employees to a different schedule before you can inactivate a pay schedule.